janemarczewski/janemarczewski.github.io/_posts/2014-10-26-when-the-crowds-have-all-gone-home.md

 ---

 Let me just tell you that playing shows is kind of the greatest.
 It's like having a birthday party where you get all the attention you could ever want.
 Everyone tells you that you look good, and everything you say is (all of a sudden) funny.
-People take your picture, and sometimes act like you're really important because youre standing on a stage.
+People take your picture, and sometimes act like you're really important because you're standing on a stage.

 But after a show is over, this is what happens--at least for me.
 The applause dies out, I say my thank-yous, smile for photos, and laugh with some strangers.